If you’re looking for medium dog breeds between 20 and 40 pounds, you are SO in luck!

 - Breed Group- Hound

-- Temperament- Clever, independent, inquisitive, reserved and stubborn.
+- Temperament- Clever, independent, curious, reserved and stubborn.

 3. Brittany